AnuragKoushal/AnuragKoushal/README.md

 ### I'm an Electrical Engineer with  Mtech in Power System Engineering

-- A Data Science and Machine Learning Enthusiastic ( and secretly wish to be called Prophet of Data!!😁)
+- A Data Science and Machine Learning Enthusiastic ( and secretly wish to be called Data Magician !!😁)
 - I’m currently working on :
+    -  Gen AI
+    -  Google Cloud Skills
-    -  Deep Learning
+    -  Machine Learning
-    -  Big Data

-- Goal: Learning New Skills on the field of Data Science, Big Data
+- Goal: Learning New Skills on the field of Data Science, Big Data and GenAI
 - Fun fact: I love talking to books and if you wish to see what i am currently reading check out my instagram page on books:
 - <a href="https://instagram.com/the_silly_notebook" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="the_silly_notebook" height="30" width="40" /></a> the_silly_notebook
 </p>